Professor of Dance 1996-2022

-As a noted choreographer, she has been commissioned by the American Ballet Theatre Summer Intensive, State Street Ballet (Santa Barbara), Ballet Austin Senior Young Artists and other companies; she has been a guest artist at numerous university programs throughout the United States.
-Three of her works have been selected by adjudication for ACDFA's National Festival.
-She has twice been awarded Big XII fellowships from the University of Texas for choreographic projects.
+As a noted choreographer, she has been commissioned by the American Ballet Theatre Summer Intensive, State Street Ballet (Santa Barbara) and Ballet Austin Senior Young Artists, among others.
+She has been a guest artist at numerous university programs throughout the United States and three of her works have been selected by adjudication for the American College Dance Association national festival.

 Williams' choreography for the Houston Grand Opera, Dallas Opera, Austin Lyric Opera, Austin Theatre Alliance, Dallas Theatre Center and work for film and television have also won her national acclaim.
 Her dance/video work Bolero made its international debut at the Edinburgh Festival Fringe in Scotland and her signature work, Black Magic, was performed in St. Johann, Innsbruck and Salzburg, Austria as part of the Tanzsommer Festival in 2004.
 In 2007, she was a Fulbright Fellow at the Taideakatemia Turun in Turku, Finland.